mckelviesmith/JobApplicationTracker/README.md

 `brew services start postgres@14`

 ### Database Setup
-This application uses a postgres database with migrations managed with flyway.
+This service uses a postgres database with migrations managed with flyway.

 **1. Create a new postgres db with** `psql`
 ```